antoinerosselli/Tavu_app_dev/README.md

 # Tavu App Dev

-Tavu is an application on IOS where you can daily share a video that you recently watched
+Tavu is an application on IOS where you can daily share a video that you recently watched on Youtube (history of your 10 last video) with your friends.
+You can like these videos and your friends can do the same.

 ## Team Members